 See Related: Best Pompeii Tours from Naples, Italy

-Saturnia was one of those Instagram-famous places that had been on my bucket list for years.
-When I finally saw it in real life, it far exceeded my expectations!
-Its milky blue water and calm cascades made for a perfect early morning activity.
-Legend has it that the baths were formed by lightning bolts thrown by Jupiter!
+Saturnia was one of those Instagram-famous places on my bucket list for years.
+It far exceeded my expectations when I finally saw it in real life!
+Milky blue water and calm cascades made for a perfect early morning activity.
+Legend has it that lightning bolts thrown by Jupiter formed the baths!

 Saturnia is about three hours away from Florence, making this one of the longer travel times for day trips from Florence.
 However, I think Saturnia is well worth the drive.
-It’s gorgeous, relaxing, and just so surreal to see up close.
+Seeing it up close is gorgeous, relaxing, and just so surreal.

 See Related: Things to Do in Sorrento, Italy